ryanq47/WhisperNet/GUI/refactor_notes.md

 Refactor Notes:

+- Docs:
+  - Document as needed.

  - Assets:
-     - Add to dedicated folders of plugins/Widgets
+     - Add to dedicated folders of plugins/Widgets from now on

  - Widgets:
      - QT COmpeonents cut down to priority items